NewRedo/express-user-roles/README.md

 which must have an `id` and a `displayName` or `name` set.
 This must be done before the code to `use` this module/middleware.

-The given role is provided on `req.role` by the middleware provided the user has been assigned a role, otherwise this may be `null` or `undefined`.
+The given role is provided on `req.userRole` by the middleware provided the user has been assigned a role, otherwise this may be `null` or `undefined`.
 This is only accessible for code that is executed after this module/middlware.